openvinotoolkit/openvino/docs/OV_Runtime_UG/preprocessing_usecase_save.md

 @endsphinxtabset

-- Preprocessing & Saving to IR code.
+- Preprocessing & Saving to the OpenVINO IR code.

 @sphinxtabset